Volunteer Teaching Physical Education in Sri Lanka

 Despite the popularity of sports in Sri Lanka many schools still have limited sports facilities and equipment.
 Projects Abroad Sports volunteers help by teaching sports in schools to students who are enthusiastic, but currently do not have access to a developed physical education program.
 Volunteers can help out with a variety of sports, including volleyball, soccer, and track and field.

-Volunteers work at schools in Panadura and Kalutara.
+Volunteers work at schools in Panadura, Kalutara, or Negombo, each within an hour's travel from Colombo.
 The schools have not put much emphasis on physical education in the past.
 The goal of the School Sports project is to develop productive and sustainable physical education programs at these schools.

 Volunteering on Physical Education Projects in Sri Lanka